libbyshoop/csinparallel/modules/IntroWMR/source/wmr_py/wmr_py.rst

 run them on an underlying *Hadoop* map-reduce system running on a cluster of computers.

-You will use WebMapReduce on a cluster of computers at St. Olaf College.
+You will use WebMapReduce on a cluster of computers at Macalester College.
 You should access WebMapReduce now and register for a login by going to this URL on your web browser: